About REM sleep

 All sleep stages-including REM—are automatically tracked as long as you sleep with your watch on for longer than 4 hours.
 You may need to set up a sleep schedule and turn on sleep tracking.

-Potentially.
+Yes, low REM can be a sign of sleep apnea.
 You can talk with an Empirical Health doctor about sleep apnea testing by booking an appointment.

 What is core sleep?

 Core sleep is any sleep that’s neither deep nor REM.
 It’s also called “light sleep,” and corresponds to non-REM sleep stages 1 and 2.
-While REM sleep and deep sleep both have targets of how much to get, there’s no target for core sleep (i.e., it is not worth optimizing your core sleep—focus on REM and deep instead).
+While REM sleep and deep sleep both have targets of how much to get, there’s no target for core sleep, i.e., it is not worth optimizing your core sleep—focus on REM and deep instead).